Features

 The application scheduler allows you to extend EventSentry’s functionality, by integrating your own applications and/or scripts (e.g. batch files, Powershell, VBScripts, Perl Scripts) into EventSentry.
 Scripts can be embedded into the EventSentry configuration, integrating the deployment of scripts into EventSentry’s update process.
 Your scripts can be scheduled to run at fixed intervals or specific times.
 Output from command-line scripts can be captured by EventSentry and sent directly to a notification, such as email.
 This makes troubleshooting failed scripts easy, since any debug output is immediately captured and available to the reviewer.

-EventSentry can monitor all installed software, including patches & updates, and collect all information in the database.
-This provides the user with a software inventory, that can be used for licensing purposes, patch management/verification and more.
+EventSentry monitors and inventories all installed software (32-bit and 64-bit), patches & updates on all monitored hosts.
+This provides the user with a software inventory that can be used for licensing purposes, patch management/verification and more.
 (Un)Installed software is detected in near real-time, and alerts can also be generated when software is installed.

 EventSentry also captures basic hardware information, including OS Version, OS features as well as hardware (installed memory, NICs, disk controllers) and more.